jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yes, yes, yes, yes, yes Matriarch...All say yes.

-I saw look for danger!
+I say look for danger!
 Listen for danger!

 All say listening.
 That is good.